ScottDillman/highlightcommander/README.md

 ![Logo](doc/hilightcommander.png)

+LINUX SUPPORT PENDING

-I have current releases for Windows 64 and Linux 64.
+I have current releases for Windows 64 with plans for Linux 64.

 Installing:
 	unzip achive into wlx plugins directory